iguzmanl/Social_Impact_Tech_Guide/README.md

 There are several ways to install the dependencies.
-Using a package manager like [pip] would be reccommended.
-If you have [pip] you can run the following command to install FLask.
+Using a package manager like pip would be reccommended.
+If you have pip you can run the following command to install Django.
 ```sh
 pip install Django
 ```